-Timebanking in the Kaitāia area started in 2009 after Rebecca Ranum and John Kenderdine from Transition Towns Kaitāia (TTK) attended a Living Economies seminar and came home inspired.
-From initially having just a few members through TTK it has grown to over 150 members across the rohe.
+Timebanking in the Kaitāia area started in 2009 after Rebecca Ranum and John Kenderdine from Transition Towns Kaitāia attended a Living Economies seminar and came home inspired.
+From initially having just a few members through Transition Towns Kaitaia it has now grown to over 150 members!

 In 2019 work has begun to not only celebrate 10 years of timebanking in and around Kaitāia, but to merge with the Far North Timebank that mostly served those in the Mid North.
-The combined timebank will become Tai Tokerau Timebank later this year.
-Meanwhile members from across the whole region are welcome to join up through the Kaitāia TimeBank platform.
+The combined Timebank will become Tai Tokerau Timebank later this year.
+Meanwhile members from across the whole region are welcome to join up through Kaitāia TimeBank.

-We hold regular social events to enable timebankers to get to know each other, also working bees to tackle larger tasks, and workshops that you can attend for timecredits plus any material costs.
+Kaitaia Timebank holds regular social events to enable timebankers to get to know each other.
+And Kaitaia Timebank organises working bees to tackle larger tasks and workshops that you can attend for time credits.
 You can read more about our activities in our blog posts and through our Facebook page.